dgaydukov/cert-aws/files/sa.md

 * Reserved (40-60% discount) - you commit to run a server for 1-3 years
 * Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid)

+There are 3 types of IP address
+* private IP - your instance is not available from outside, only from within your VPC (base on SG)
+* public IP - you instance is available from outside.
+Given once to concrete instance, if you stop/restart instance it may change
+* elastic IP - public IP that you can assign to any instance

+source/destination checks
+* instance must be a source/destination of any traffic it sends/receive
+* each ec2 performs it by default
+* if your instance is NAT instance - it not a source/destination, it just a proxy to other instances.
+That's why for Nat instance you should disable it.

 ###### Amazon Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 You don’t need to load your data into Athena, as it works directly with data stored in S3.
 Athena integrates with Amazon QuickSight for easy visualization.